MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Dashboard/MyA-DB-Opt-out.md

 # required metadata

 title: Opt out of MyAnalytics
-description: How to turn off or opt out of MyAnalytics.
+description: How to turn off or opt out of MyAnalytics
 author: paul9955
 ms.author: madehmer
 ms.date: 1/23/2019